walkerlj0/Selenium_Course_Example_Code/cheat-sheets/local_configuration.md

 ## Safari

-Available out of the box as of version 2.21 of Selenium
+Available out of the box as of version 2.21 of Selenium.

 ```ruby
 require 'selenium-webdriver'